 New customers just need to sign up, make their initial deposit and then place a wager of at least $10 on any college basketball game.

-Then if either team makes a 3-pointer in that game, the bettor garners $200 in free bets.
+Then if either team makes a 3-pointer in that game, the bettor garners $200 in bonus.

 And, yes, that’s regardless of the outcome of the original wager.

 FanDuel offer pays 30-1 — win or lose